jacknpoe/todos_juros/README.md

 The C++ dialect versions of the solution were written in English, including Arduino and Raspberry Pi.

 The license is GNU (https://github.com/jacknpoe/todos_juros/blob/main/LICENSE).

+The project also includes the spreadsheet [juros.xlsx](https://github.com/jacknpoe/todos_juros/blob/main/juros.xlsx).
+Besides directly implementing the `jurosParaAcrescimo` algorithm, it allows the use of the `Goal Seek` tool to obtain the result of the `acrescimoParaJuros` algorithm, without needing to implement a numerical method.
+See [PLANILHA.md](https://github.com/jacknpoe/todos_juros/blob/main/PLANILHA.md).

 ![ŕesoluções/resolutions](https://github.com/jacknpoe/todos_juros/blob/main/resolu%C3%A7%C3%B5es.jpg)